jonathanacross/recipes/README.md

 ## To Do

 * highlight first result automatically
-* handle the case where there are no results
 * add script to update recipe list and do validation
 * organize files
 * lint the js code
 * support multi-recipe markdown files?
-* add tags
-* add search for tags
+* add search for hashtags
 * update url parameters to show search

 ## Validation